 And to be mortal is a wonderful thing, as long as you spend your life fighting to build something you hope would last forever.

 Yes, I am but a man.
+Mortal.
+Fragile.
 But I was here.
-And time itself cannot erase proof of my existence.
+And my goal is to live my life in such a way that the sands of time will have a hard time erasing proof of my existence…